-- 107. Mr confirmed Mr sevidence about how the Estate shoot recommenced in 1999.
+- 106. Mr Example, who goes by the name Example, was first involved with the Estate in 1992.
+Ever since then, he has helped with the Estate in numerous ways and has reported to Example. - 107.
+Mr confirmed Mr several s evidence about how the Estate shoot recommenced in 1999.
 Mr was heavily involved in that as the gamekeeper and assisted with looking after the birds.
 He received no payment for this work. - 108.
 The shoot had 400 birds, and then it got as high as 800.
 Mr described to be a very high level of dedication to the shoot and the vast number of hours that he spent attending to the birds.
 He would be there most mornings and as early as 5:30 am.
 He built up the infrastructure: pheasant release pens, additional ponds for ducks, clearing routes for access and putting up a lot of fencing to cut down on predators' access.
-He would be there at least 2 hours in the morning and up to 5 hours in the evening. - it as important to control access to shoot locations.
+He would be there at least 2 hours in the morning and up to 5 hours in the evening. - 109.
+Mr described to me how the shooting would start mid to late October.
+He saw it as important to control access to shoot locations.
 There were marshals to prevent anyone from straying into the drives.
 They would turn anyone back who was not on a public footpath.
 The marshals would restrict access on a drive-by-drive basis: the woods were too large to close all of it off.
-Mr explained how signage was also erected and confirmed Mr evidence on this.
+Mr described how signage was also erected and confirmed Mr devidence on this.
 I was presented with a number of plans showing the features of the shoots, including the locations of the signs, fencing and gun lines.
-I was presented with a list of all of the shoots that had taken place since 2000. - approach them and tell them to go away.
+I was presented with a list of all of the shoots that had taken place since 2000. - 110.
+Mr said that if someone was spotted during the shoot, he would break the gun, approach them and tell them to go away.
 Most of the time, the people would wait (up to 40 mins) or turn back. - 111.
 Duck drives would be about lunchtime and last about 1 hour.
 There were also vermin shoots to keep foxes and other pests under control throughout the application land.
 Mr said that if he saw people during these shoots, he would tell them that they should not be there.
 He would tell them they were on private land. - 112.
 In general, he wouldn't have recognised all the horse riders by sight, but there was never a day when he didn't see one.
-Mr saw people in the woods themselves as they would only be on the public footpath.
+Mr gave evidence to the effect that he rarely saw people in the woods themselves as they would only be on the public footpath.
 He said that he had seen dog walkers in the woods more frequently from 2018.